 A few cities away, my dad, his two sisters and his mum were on the run, desperate to get into safety… They would live in a refugee camp for months…

-My dad still has some photos from the time he lived in tents but all the photos are back home in Cyprus.
-I found the ones below online, to give you an idea of the life after the invasion.
+My dad still has some photos from the time he lived in those but since they are all back home in Cyprus.
+I found these ones online, to give you an idea of life after the invasion.

-I’ve heard and read hundreds of horror stories over the years, not just what I’ve been taught at school (not much) but from my parents, relatives, family friends and Google.
+I’ve heard and read hundreds of horror stories over the years, not just what I’ve been taught at school (not much) but from my parents, relatives, family friends and my own research.

-I spent endless summer nights with my dad sitting on our balcony, having a cold beer and him narrating everything that has happened with chilling detail, from the 15th of July 1974, the coup, the assassination attempt of the then president Archbishop Makarios (they still have his statue in Madam Tussauds), the historic moment he addressed the Cypriot nation on the radio confirming he was alive, until that horrendous day, 20/7/1974 that left a horrible mark on my little island’s history for ever.
+I spent endless summer nights with my dad sitting on our balcony, having a cold beer and him narrating everything that has happened with chilling details, from the 15th of July 1974, the coup, the assassination attempt of the then president Archbishop Makarios (his statue is still in Madam Tussauds), the historic moment he addressed the Cypriot nation on the radio confirming he was alive, until that horrendous day, 20/7/1974 that left a horrible mark on my little island’s history for ever.

-43 years later, a lot of people are still missing, several have died in protest (I vividly remember the summer of 1996, when Solomos Solomou, upset and emotional after his cousin’s murder, was shot dead by a Turkish officer, whilst he climbed on the flag pole in an attempt to take down the Turkish flag and replace it with the Cypriot one.
-Everyone thought that a the Turks would invade Cyprus again, I had nightmares for years after that day) and Nicosia is the last divided capital in the world.
+43 years later, a lot of people are still missing, several have died in protest (I vividly remember the summer of 1996, when Solomos Solomou, upset and emotional after his cousin’s murder, was shot dead by a Turkish officer, whilst climbing on the flag pole in an attempt to take down the Turkish flag and replace it with the Cypriot one.
+The whole island watching this were terrified that the Turks would invade Cyprus again, I had nightmares for years after that day) and Nicosia is the last divided capital in the world.